Anxiety Disorders Clinical Presentation

 Panic disorder

 Patients with panic disorder frequently present to the emergency department (ED) with chest pain or dyspnea, fearing that they are dying of myocardial infarction.
-They typically report a spontaneous sudden onset of fear or discomfort, typically reaching a peak within 10 minutes.
-Attacks are associated with a constellation of systemic symptoms, including the following (4 or more of these are needed for DSM-IV-TR criteria):
+They commonly report a sudden unexpected and spontaneous onset of fear or discomfort, typically reaching a peak within 10 minutes.
+DSM-5 criteria for panic disorder include the experiencing of recurrent panic attacks, with 1 or more attacks followed by at least 1 month of fear of another panic attack or significant maladaptive behavior related to the attacks.
+A panic attack is an abrupt period of intense fear or discomfort accompanied by 4 or more of the following 13 systemic symptoms:

 • Palpitations, pounding heart, or accelerated heart rate